 - Check in with random or regular fuck buddies about the cleaning of their gear

-- Let your fuck buddy or partners know what’s going on and what you’re doing
+- Let your partners know what’s going on and what you’re doing

 - Seek more information